Karen-Najafzadeh/Unity-Internship-Learning-Documentation/Common Git Commands/README.md

 git remote add origin https://github.com/user/project.git
 ```
 - Links the local repository to a remote one.

+- **Description**: Adding a remote repository means linking your local repository to a remote server.
+This allows you to push and pull changes to and from the remote repository.

 ### **5.3 Push changes to a remote repository**
 ```sh